libgit2-racket/native-libs/README.md

 This repository packages the [libgit2](https://libgit2.org) shared library for the Racket package system.

-The scripts contained in this branch (`build-scripts`) are used to compile libgit2 for all supported platforms and to pack the binaries into platform-specific Racket packages.
+The scripts contained qin this branch (`build-scripts`) are used to compile libgit2 for all supported platforms and to pack the binaries into platform-specific Racket packages, plus a meta-package that encapsulates the platform-conditional dependencies.
 Each generated package is committed to its own “orphan” branch of this repository: the `main` branch serves as a navigational aide.

 The build scripts are structured as a [Nix flake](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html)